VladimirMarkelov/haku/docs/usage.md

 #### CD command

 Haku provides a built-in command `cd` to change current working directory.
 It is not as powerful as a shell `cd` command but it is very helpful when writing long scripts.
+Note that `cd` does not change the current working directory for its parent process.
+So, you do not have to restore the current directory when the script finishes.
+All change directory call are like "virtual" ones.

-The command supports three forms:
+The command supports the following forms:

 - `cd ..` - go up to the parent of the current working directory;
 - `cd -` - every new `cd` command(except `cd -` remembers the current directory in an internal list